 -SCR can be switched on by applying the positive pulse to the gate.
 Once if the SCR is switched on, it will be in ‘ON’ condition as long as the current flowing through SCR is above a threshold value called “Holding current”.

 -Let an SCR be connected across the positive half cycle of a phase.
-The total time period of a half cycle is 10 ms. Within this half cycle triggering pulses can be given at any time.
-Assume that triggering pulse is given to SCR at Point’A’ after 4 ms of starting of the half cycle, the SCR will be on.
-Even though the triggering pulse is removed, the SCR will remains on.
+The total time period of a half-cycle is 10 ms. Within this half-cycle triggering pulses can be given.
+Assume that triggering pulse is given to SCR at Point’A’ after 4 ms of starting of the half-cycle, the SCR will be on.
+Even though the triggering pulse is removed, the SCR will remain on.
 But the current flowing through SCR depends on the amplitude applied across its terminals.
 At 9 ms say at point “B” let the current flowing through the SCR is just below the holding current.
 The SCR will be switched off.
 That means “switching on” of SCR is in our hands, but “swg off” of SCR is not in our hands, it is automatic.
-In this case the portion of half cycle between the points A and B is rectified.
+In this case, the portion of half-cycle between points A and B is rectified.

 -The output voltage of the FR depends on both the input AC voltage and output DC load.

 -Look at the above table.
 Whenever the input voltage increases or output load decreases the output DC voltage increases and vice versa.
 Hence if we monitor output voltage, it is sufficient to regulate it.

 -If the output voltage is increased, then the triggering pulse to the SCR will be delayed or retarded, point A moves towards B, hence the portion of AC cycle rectified will be reduced, hence output voltage will be automatically reduced and brought to the specified value.

 -If the output voltage is decreased, then the triggering pulse to the SCR will be advanced, hence output voltage will be automatically increased and brought to the specified value. -This is how regulation is achieved by using SCR.